 Consider however that a lot of them might never be used in some projects, like long, funcattrs, methodattrs and numliterals or even metaclass.
 Also, isinstance is probably motivated by long to int and unicode to str conversions and hence might also be somehow avoided.

 Can we fix these one also with compat ?

+The version 3 of Python is incompatible with the 2.x series.
 In order to make pylint usable with Python3, I did some work on making the logilab-common library Python3 compatible, since pylint depends on it.